-Under Article 9(2)(c), we may process data where processing is necessary to protect the vital interests of the data subject or that of another natural person.
+Under Article 9(2)(c), we may process data where processing is necessary to protect the data subject's vital interests or that another natural person.
 This processing takes place in 'life and death' situations.

 Policy Statement to meet requirements of Data Protection Act 2018 Schedule 1